 Does Medicare Cover Vision?

-While Original Medicare (Part A and Part B) doesn't cover routine vision care, Medicare may cover emergency vision care or eye exams for qualifying beneficiaries.
+While Original Medicare (Part A and Part B) doesn't cover routine vision care, Medicare may cover vision care in emergencies or eye exams for qualifying beneficiaries.

 If Medicare covers your vision care services, a Medicare Supplement (Medigap) plan can help pay for the out-of-pocket vision costs you may face, such as Medicare deductibles and copays.

-Medicare Part A May Cover Inpatient Vision Care
+Medicare Vision Coverage 2024: Part A May Cover Inpatient Vision Care

 Medicare Part A provides vision benefits only when you are admitted to a hospital as a result of some sort of emergency.